 The traditional certificate of deposit account remains the most popular type of CD.
 However, it’s far from the only option.
 Financial institutions offer a variety of non-traditional CD products.
 These specialized CDs can: give savers more flexibility to benefit from rising rates, provide early access to their funds or offer better-than-average rates of return.
 If you’re willing to sacrifice some yield or tolerate some additional risk, you might find a CD better suited to meet your financial needs.

 But first, what is a CD account?

 A certificate of deposit is a time deposit account.
 A bank agrees to pay interest at a certain rate if savers deposit their cash for a set term, or period of time.
-There are a variety of different CDs:

 - Traditional CD